puppetlabs/learn-to-be-a-puppet-engineer/puppet-enterprise/installing-pe.md

 ## Education

-There's a one-day training-course on how to install PE.
+We only have a half-day training on *upgrading* PE.

 ## Other